AugustHome/server-health/README.md

 ### Adding the /health endpoint to a restify server

 See example/server.js for a complete example.
+Also check the tests for how to use this with hapi and express.

 ```js
 const restify = require('restify');